 Adam Grant, Executive Director

-Adam's (he/him) path to ABW has of over three decades of incarceration, including 27 straight years for a bank robbery he committed at the age of 22.
-He began his path of service serving as P.R.
-Director for N.A.A.C.P. at Saginaw Correctional Facility.
-He has worked within other organizations in a variety of capacities: expanding educational programming; training group facilitators; providing mentoring and training; developing curriculum and constructing the framework for a Peer Recovery Coaching program.
-Adam knows personally that current recidivism rates do not have to be a foregone conclusion with support, guidance and empathy for returned citizens.
+Adam's (he/him) path to ABW has a history of over three decades of incarceration, including 27 straight years for a bank robbery he committed at the age of 22.
+He began his path of service serving as Public Relations Director for N.A.A.C.P. at Saginaw Correctional Facility.
+He has worked within other organizations in a variety of capacities: expanding educational programming; training group facilitators; providing mentoring and training; developing curriculum; and constructing the framework for a peer recovery coaching program.
+Adam knows personally that current recidivism rates do not have to be a foregone conclusion given support, guidance and empathy for returned citizens.
 He believes that good reentry makes for better public safety, and that if we invest in our returned citizens, there will be A Brighter Way ahead for all of us.

 Laquan Hill, Programs Director